Saint Sophia Church, Sofia

+The Saint Sofia Church (църква „Света София“) is a Bulgarian Orthodox church, located in Sofia, the capital of Bulgaria.
+Built as a church in the fourth century CE, the building was converted to a mosque in the 16th century and was restored as a basilica during the 19th and 20th centuries.
+It is one of the oldest churches in Sofia.
+In 1329 CE, the town of Serdica was renamed as Sofia, after the church.

 History and architecture

-The church was built on the site of several earlier churches from the fourth century, and places of worship dating back to the days when it was the necropolis of the Roman town of Serdica.
+The Saint Sofia Church was built on the site of several earlier churches from the fourth century, and places of worship dating from the days when it was the necropolis of the Roman town of Serdica.
+Serdica was a significant city in the early Christianity, as the place of the Council of Serdica around 343 CE, attended by 316 bishops.
 In the second century, it was the location of a Roman theatre.
-Over the next few centuries, several other churches were constructed, only to be destroyed by invading forces such as the Goths and the Huns.
-The basic cross design of the present basilica, with its two east towers and one tower-cupola, is believed to be the fifth structure to be constructed on the site and was built during the reign of Byzantine Emperor Justinian I in the middle of the sixth century (527–565).
-It is thus a contemporary of the better-known Hagia Sophia church in Constantinople.
+Other churches were built and destroyed during conflicts with Goths, Huns and others for the next few centuries.
+As a contemporary structure of the Hagia Sophia church in Constantinople, the Saint Sofia Church, with the cross design of its current basilica, two towers and one tower-cupola, is believed to have been built during the reign of Byzantine Emperor Justinian I (527–565 CE).

-During the Second Bulgarian Empire (spanning the 12th to 14th centuries), the structure acquired the status of a metropolitan church.
-In the 14th century, the church gave its name to the city.
-In the 16th century, during Ottoman rule, the church was converted into a mosque: the original 12th-century frescoes were destroyed and minarets were added.
-In the 19th century, two earthquakes destroyed one of the minarets and the mosque was abandoned.
-Restoration work was begun after 1900.
+The Saint Sofia Church (often abbreviated as St. Sophia) came under control of a metropolitan bishop in the Second Bulgarian Empire (12th to 14th centuries).
+Notably, the capital of the country Sofia was named after the church in the 14th century.
+The 12th-century frescoes were destroyed, replaced with minarets, and the church was converted to a mosque in the 16th century during Ottoman Bulgaria.
+The mosque was abandoned in the 19th century, because two earthquakes destroyed one of the minarets.
+Restoration of the basilica began about 1926 by Bogdan Filov and was completed about 1935.

-The Saint Sofia Church is now one of the most valuable pieces of Early Christian architecture in Southeastern Europe.
+The Saint Sofia Church is now one of the most valuable pieces of Early Christian architecture in south-eastern Europe.
 The present building is a cross basilica with three altars.
 The floor of the church is covered with complex Early Christian ornamental or flora and fauna-themed mosaics.
 The Saint Sofia Church stands in the middle of an ancient necropolis and many tombs have been unearthed both under and near the church.
-Some of the tombs even feature frescoes.
+Some of the tombs feature frescoes.

 Because Saint Sophia represents Holy Wisdom, icons within the church depict Sophia as Christ Emmanuel, a young figure of Christ seated on a rainbow.
 The church also displays icons of historical saints, including St. George and St. Vladimir.